zeon-studio/hugoplate/content/english/technical-editing/_index.md

 **Step 1.** — You [contact me](/contact) for availability.
 Please include the following files and info, if you have them:

 - Your pattern, even if it's not yet the version you want edited.
-A PDF file is preferred, but a Word file or a Pages file is good as well.
+You can send me a PDF, but a Word file or a Pages file is good as well.
 (See FAQ for more on this.)

 - Some photos of the finished item, so I can check if the pattern would produce the item or not.
 These images don't have to be fancy, I just need to see details like the ribbing, the stitch pattern, the general shape etc.